How Smith Publicity Markets Books Uniquely

 Our Extra Marketing Tactics Help Your Book Gain Attention

 Why do I mention my time with RTIR?
 Because the format for the ads I wrote remains the basis for what we call “Interview Releases” that are a mainstay of many of our campaigns.
 We’ve stayed with that format because it works very well.
 Smith Publicity is one of the few agencies to use an interview release in conjunction with the classic book press release.
 It is an essential component of our system.

 Another element of the Smith Publicity system is the push-pull method.
 We employ the “push” part by proactively sending a book to a media contact and then following up to secure interest – we “push” to them rather than wait for them to make a request.
 The “pull” part involves pitching to media to get a producer or editor to request a book – we’re trying to “pull” in interest.
 This dual approach typically works very effectively.

 We Keep You in the Loop About Your Publicity Campaign

 Client communication is a fundamental aspect of our system of book promotion.
 In campaigns, we send written weekly updates to clients, and we are fanatical about the timeliness of these updates.
 The updates outline what happened the previous week and plans for the next week.
-Consistent, clear client communication is crucial in most businesses, and especially in book publicity.
+Consistent, clear client communication is crucial in most businesses, especially in book publicity.
 Clients pay us their hard-earned money, and they deserve to know what’s happening along the way.

 These are just a few parts of the “Smith Publicity Book Marketing System.”
-There’s much more to it, but some things involve tricks of the trade and special tactics of book publicity that we keep confidential.
+There’s much more to it, but some things involve tricks of the trade and unique tactics of book publicity that we keep confidential.
 After all, we don’t want to give all our secrets away!